Eugenics: Ancient and medieval origins

-The idea of a modern project for improving the human population through selective breeding was originally developed by Francis Galton, and was initially inspired by Darwinism and its theory of natural selection.
-Galton had read his half-cousin Charles Darwin's theory of evolution, which sought to explain the development of plant and animal species, and desired to apply it to humans.
-Based on his biographical studies, Galton believed that desirable human qualities were hereditary traits, although Darwin strongly disagreed with this elaboration of his theory.
-In 1883, one year after Darwin's death, Galton gave his research a name: eugenics.
-With the introduction of genetics, eugenics became associated with genetic determinism, the belief that human character is entirely or in the majority caused by genes, unaffected by education or living conditions.
-Many of the early geneticists were not Darwinians, and evolution theory was not needed for eugenics policies based on genetic determinism.
-Throughout its recent history, eugenics has remained controversial.
+Academic origins

+The term eugenics and its modern field of study were first formulated by Francis Galton in 1883, directly drawing on the recent work delineating natural selection by his half-cousin Charles Darwin.
+He published his observations and conclusions chiefly in his influential book Inquiries into Human Faculty and Its Development.
+Galton himself defined it as "the study of all agencies under human control which can improve or impair the racial quality of future generations".
+The first to systematically apply Darwinism theory to human relations, Galton believed that various desirable human qualities were also hereditary ones, although Darwin strongly disagreed with this elaboration of his theory.

-Eugenics became an academic discipline at many colleges and universities and received funding from many sources.
-Organizations were formed to win public support and sway opinion towards responsible eugenic values in parenthood, including the British Eugenics Education Society of 1907 and the American Eugenics Society of 1921.
+Eugenics became an academic discipline at many colleges and universities and received funding from various sources.
+Organizations were formed to win public support for and to sway opinion towards responsible eugenic values in parenthood, including the British Eugenics Education Society of 1907 and the American Eugenics Society of 1921.
 Both sought support from leading clergymen and modified their message to meet religious ideals.
 In 1909, the Anglican clergymen William Inge and James Peile both wrote for the Eugenics Education Society.
 Inge was an invited speaker at the 1921 International Eugenics Conference, which was also endorsed by the Roman Catholic Archbishop of New York Patrick Joseph Hayes.
-The book The Passing of the Great Race (Or, The Racial Basis of European History) by American eugenicist, lawyer, and amateur anthropologist Madison Grant was published in 1916.
-Although influential, the book was largely ignored when it first appeared, and it went through several revisions and editions.
-Nevertheless, the book was used by people who advocated restricted immigration as justification for what became known as "scientific racism".